DEDSWIN/2-pass-assembler-emulator/README.md

 ## Introduction

-This project serves as a course project for a university course in assembly language programming and computer architecture.
+This project serves as a CS210 course (assembly language programming and computer architecture) project under Prof. Jimson Matthew.
 The aim is to design and implement a 2-pass assembler capable of translating assembly language programs written for a simple accumulator-based machine into machine code, and subsequently, an emulator to execute the generated machine code.

 ## Features